zemingyu/meetup-queue/README.md

   - 3 – 6 hours: -10
   - 0 - 3 hours: -15

-## Queueing system
+## Initial Queueing system
-- Based on total points
+- Based on order of registration
-- Waiting list also ranked by points, not by when you register
-- Use registration order for tie-breakers
+- If everyone who initially register comes to the event there'll be no auction

-## Last minute auction system (replacing the waiting list)
+## Auction system (replacing the waiting list)
-- Spots freed up in the last 3 hours are available for auctions
+- Spots freed up in the last 24 hours are available for auctions
 - Auction the spots with your points
-- Auction starts when at least one spot opens up
+- Auction starts as spots open up
 - Auction ends 1 hour before the meetup

+## Replace points with ERC20 tokens
+- Might make it easier to transfer tokens, borrow/lend tokens etc.

+## ERC721
+- Issue ERC721 tokens for each meetup event and each spot
+- Receive these tokens when entering the venue
+- Use ERC721 to deomstrate skill level
+- Later on: set up blockchain questions, answer them by submitting a transaction, if the answer is correct, receive an ERC721 token

+## Voting
+Vote for
+- Food choice
+- Projects to reward points to
+- Proposals

 ## Smart contract design